rackerlabs/technical-blog/_posts/2015-08-13-install-openstack-from-source5.md

     - OSAD
 ---

 This is the fifth installment in a series of installing OpenStack from source.
-The three previous articles:
+The four previous articles can be found here:
 * [Install Keystone,](https://developer.rackspace.com/blog/install-openstack-from-source/)
 * [Install Glance and Neutron](https://developer.rackspace.com/blog/install-openstack-from-source2/)
 * [Install Nova](https://developer.rackspace.com/blog/install-openstack-from-source3/)